 5) If it looks like she will let you pick her up, understand that you might GET BITTEN OR SCRATCHED -- but once you make the decision to pick her up -- COMMIT to it 100% because dropping her will just scare her more and make it even more difficult to recover her later.

 6) If you don’t feel that you can safely approach her -- call the local animal control office, give them your location and keep her in your line of sight until they arrive.
+If you can use a crate and the cat isn’t hostile, consider putting her in a carrier like this.

 7) Put the cat in your car, close the door and call for back-up -- call your local animal shelter or animal control office first -- and if she has identification tags, notify the pet’s owner, too.
 Do NOT attempt to drive the cat somewhere unrestrained -- that is potentially unsafe for you and the kitty.